 This easy recipe is the perfect appetizer for game days or parties and offers a fun twist on a classic, easy appetizer.
-It is especially delicious around the holidays when you are looking for a more fancy food feel.
+It is especially delicious around the holidays when you are looking for a more fancy food feel that your party guests will love.
 This appetizer is great for Christmas and New Years Eve especially but can also be delicious to serve at Thanksgiving or even the 4th of July or Memorial Day.
-You could also whip up a batch of these to serve to your significant other for a romantic Valentine's day dinner.

 This was inspired by my Crab Rangoon Dip on this site, and pairs well with this Reverse Seared Steak recipe.